curl / Development / Contribute

 The [area] in the first line can be http2, cookies, openssl or similar.
 There is no fixed list to select from but using the same "area" as other related changes could make sense.

 Add whichever header lines as appropriate, with one line per person if more than one person was involved.
-There is no need to credit yourself unless you are using --author=... which hides your identity.
+There is no need to credit yourself unless you are using --author which hides your identity.
 Do not include people's email addresses in headers to avoid spam, unless they are already public from a previous commit; saying {userid} on github is OK.

-If you are a frequent contributor, you may be given push access to the git repository and then you are able to push your changes straight into the git repo instead of sending changes as pull requests or by mail as patches.
+If you are a frequent contributor, you may be given push access to the git repository and then you are able to push your changes straight into the git repository instead of sending changes as pull requests or by mail as patches.

 Just ask if this is what you would want.
 You are required to have posted several high quality patches first, before you can be granted push access.